 Market Restaurant + Bar is an upscale, farm-to-table temple presided over by chef Carl Schroeder — a Culinary Institute of America and Michael Mina alum — while chef Davin Waite is renowned for his unconventional but reverential take on sushi at Oceanside’s Wrench and Rodent.
-And in Carlsbad, chef Eric Bost is leading the award-winning, French-inflected Jeune et Jolie into its next chapter.
+And in Carlsbad, chef Eric Bost leads the Michelin-starred, French-inflected Jeune et Jolie.

 San Diego Glossary of Terms